 I remember to do this by simply picking the rhubarb, then immediately pulling the leaves off and dumping them in the compost.
 That way, I’m walking into the house holding only the stalks.

 If not using the rhubarb immediately, cut the leaf off, leaving just a bit on the end.
-I’ve read that this will help extend its shelf-life, and I’ve found this to actually be true in practice.
+I’ve read that this will help extend its shelf-life, and I’ve found this to be true in practice.

 **Just remember to remove that last bit of leaf before you cook with it and/or eat it!